Sir George Warrender, 7th Baronet: 1914 Kiel Review

 Hase was instructed by Warrender to convey an invitation to Admiral von Ingenohl for any German officers who wished to visit and inspect the British ships.
 Ingenohl declined, on the grounds that he was forbidden to show visitors many parts of his ships.
 Warrender responded that, of course, some parts of British ships would also be off-limits and that he understood such restrictions, so visits were eventually arranged.
 British officers were only allowed to visit the older Deutschland class battleships, while important installations on British ships were covered.
 However, Hase reported that he was friendly with Commander Brownrigg, the gunnery officer, was happy to show him around almost all the ship, except for the 'firing director' which was regarded as strictly secret.
 Lord Brassey, who had arrived at Kiel on his own yacht, managed to become lost, and was found wandering in the secret submarine yard.

 On the afternoon of 28 June news arrived of the assassination of Franz Ferdinand, who had been a friend of the British ambassador to Germany, Edward Goschen, who was also staying on George V. A discussion ensued at which Hase was present, where Warrender warned of the likelihood that many European countries would now be drawn into a war.
 Social engagements were cancelled, although the regatta events were completed.

 Early the following morning the Kaiser departed for Vienna.
 The day continued on a somber note, with lunch on board George V for German admirals.
 Afterwards these were invited to tour the ship, but only Admiral Ingenohl and his officers accepted, and were given a demonstration of the main guns operating.
 Later Warrender attended a party given by British sailors for their German counterparts in return for the welcome they had received.
 Warrender was welcomed by a wave of thunderous stamping, and jumped onto a table to give a speech about friendship between the two nations.
-Three cheers were given for the German Navy, before Rear Admiral Mauwe climbed on the table to respond and call three cheers for the British.
+Three cheers were given for the German Navy, before Rear Admiral Mauve climbed on the table to respond and call three cheers for the British.
 The room once again resounded to stamping approval.
 In the evening Warrender attended the official Imperial Yacht club dinner, now presided over by Prince Henry, in the Kaiser's absence.

 Hase commented on conversations with Warrender about the consequences of submarines on warfare.
 Although Warrender did not agree with views expressed by Admiral Percy Scott that submarines would bring an end to Britain's control of the seas, he did agree that in future close blockade would be impossible.
 He observed that the preparation of Scapa Flow as a long range naval base for the blockade of Germany, had been suggested by German officers.